- London Business School

 Humour

-Life is short, and good things are often done with a sense of humour.
 The light, witty tone that alumni appreciated in our communications is part of our identity, and we intend to keep it.
-We do not take ourselves too seriously.
-We do however take our work very seriously.
+We don’t take ourselves too seriously; we do however take our work very seriously.

 Ambition

-London Business School is a world-class institution.
-Paris is one of the world’s great capitals.
-Three years from now, the FAC should be the most respected alumni chapter in France among foreign business schools.
-That is the standard we intend to meet.
+A world-class school, one of the world’s great capitals.
+Three years from now, the FAC should be one of the most respected alumni chapters in France among foreign business schools.

 Equality

-No insiders, no hierarchy, no backdoors.
 A recent graduate has the same right to speak, contribute, and lead as someone who graduated twenty years ago.
 The same rules apply to everyone.
-No favouritism.
-No exceptions.

 Democracy